Saptarshi-ux/python-practice/README.md

 - Credit Card Mask (CodeWars)
 - Array.diff (CodeWars)
 - Square Digits (CodeWars)
-- Sum of two smallest numbers from an array (Codewars)
+- Sum of two smallest numbers from an array (CodeWars)
+- multiplicative persistence (CodeWars)

 More problems will be added regularly as part of my daily practice.